-When USC Professor Ron Avi Astor finished watching“13 Reasons Why,” he, like many other professionals in his field, had concerns about how the show portrayed suicide.
+When USC Professor Ron Avi Astor finished watching “13 Reasons Why,” he, like many other professionals in his field, had concerns about how the show portrayed suicide.
 An expert in bullying and school violence, Astor worried the show sensationalized suicide, placing too much emphasis on what was going on in the school and not enough on individual mental health.
 Skeptical of the show’s premise, he set out to do a school-level analysis of nearly 800 high schools throughout the state of California.

 What he found surprised him.

-“I had this image of these kids coming in with a lot of mental health issues that the school didn’t know about,” Astor said.
-“I didn’t quite think the composition of students in the school setting was contributing so strongly — much stronger than most of our theories and prior studies suggest — to suicidal ideation to the extent that it is.
+“I had this image of these kids coming in with a lot of mental health issues that the school didn’t know about,” said Astor.
+“I didn’t quite think the composition of students in the school setting was contributing so strongly - much stronger than most of our theories and prior studies suggest – to suicidal ideation to the extent that it is.
 And it is.
 So I was wrong.”

-A new study published in the Journal of Pediatrics by Astor and his colleagues, Dr. Rami Benbenishity, a professor at Bar Ilan University, and Dr. Ilan Roziner, a departmental advisor at Tel Aviv University, found that nearly 1 in 5 high school students in California experienced suicidal ideation, a number that is high, but also consistent with many other studies on suicidal ideation among adolescents in the nation.
-However, the new study, the first to have a school-level analysis, found that the level of suicidal ideation varies greatly from school to school, with some high schools reporting as low as 4 percent, while others reached nearly 70 percent.
+A new study published in the Journal of Pediatrics by Astor and his colleagues, Dr. Rami Benbenishty, a professor at Bar Ilan University, and Dr. Ilan Roziner, a departmental advisor at Tel Aviv University, found that nearly 1 in 5 high school students in California experienced suicidal ideation, a number that is high, but also consistent with many other studies on suicidal ideation among adolescents in the nation.
+However, the new study, the first to have a school level analysis, found that the level of suicidal ideation varies greatly from school to school, with some high schools reporting as low as 4 percent, while others reached nearly 70 percent.

-“Imagine trying to teach math and it’s not getting through to the kids, and your test scores are down because of this invisible barrier not known to the school staff,” Astor said.
+“Imagine trying to teach math and it’s not getting through to the kids and your test scores are down because of this invisible barrier, not known to the school staff,” Astor said.
 “Half the children in the class may not be thinking about what you are teaching them; they are actually thinking, ‘How am I going to die and where am I going to do it?’
 When we presented data back to principals, superintendents and teachers about students in their schools and school districts, you see them tearing up and crying because it’s not just an abstract happening in somebody else’s school.
-They know these are students in their schools.”
+They then know these are students in their schools.”

 Individual student-level characteristics such as gender, school belongingness, adult support and involvement in violence significantly impacted suicidal ideation for teens.
 However, school-level characteristics such as overall demographics and peer groups had a greater impact, contributing more than double to explained variance in suicidal ideation.
 The overall composition of the student body, for example, may be more indicative of the risk of suicidal ideation among students in a school than an individual teen’s race or ethnicity.